 The no zone on the left side of the truck is the smallest blind spot, but it can still be a dangerous zone for drivers.
 The rule of thumb is that if you can’t see the tractor-trailer’s mirrors, the driver of the truck probably can’t see you either.

 Safely Sharing the Road with Semi Trucks – Why consulting a Truck Wreck Attorney in Mobile, AL is the Right Choice

 There are an estimated 15.5 million commercial trucks in the U.S., 2 million of which are tractor trailers.
 Sharing the road with these trucks can be dangerous, but you can take some steps to keep yourself and your passengers safe.

 The first thing you can do is stay out of truck no-zones as much as possible.
 If you must pass a tractor-trailer, always do so on the left.
 Also, adjust your vehicle’s mirrors so that you can minimize your own blind spots and reduce the chances of an accident.
-If a crash does occur, you should speak with an experienced personal injury attorney about your rights.
+If a crash does occur, you should speak with an experienced truck wreck lawyer in Mobile, AL to learn about your rights.

 If you have been involved in a crash with a commercial truck, please contact Taylor Martino as soon as possible.
-Our experienced truck accident attorneys will investigate your accident and fight for the compensation you deserve.
-To schedule your free consultation, call us at 1-800-256-7728 or contact us online today.
+Our experienced truck wreck lawyers in Mobile, AL will investigate your accident and fight for the compensation you deserve.
+To schedule your free consultation with a Mobile, AL truck accident lawyer at Taylor Martino P.C., call us at 1-800-256-7728 or contact us online today.